nbrochec/ipt_tilde/README.md

 This project is related to [nime2025](https://github.com/nbrochec/nime2025) repository, where you can find the code used in our paper *Introducing EG-IPT and ipt~: a novel electric guitar dataset and a new Max/MSP object for real-time classification of instrumental playing techniques* presented during [NIME 2025](http://nime2025.org/), and train a classification model for electric guitar playing techniques.

 ### 🎥 Demo Video
-A demonstration video of itp~ detecting in real-time Instrumental Playing Techniques from the EG-IPT dataset is available [here](https://youtu.be/PFiWNnOd-vg).
+A demonstration video of ipt~ detecting in real-time Instrumental Playing Techniques from the EG-IPT dataset is available [here](https://youtu.be/PFiWNnOd-vg).

 ## 💻 Build Instructions
 <!-- (TODO: Formalize later) -->